yiisoft/db/docs/en/queries/bind-parameters.md

-# Binding parameters
+# Bind parameters

+There are two use-cases for biding parameters:

+- When you do the same query with different data many times.
-When creating a **DB** command from an **SQL with parameters**, you should almost always use the approach of binding parameters to prevent **SQL injection attacks**.
+- When you need to insert values into SQL string to prevent **SQL injection attacks**.

-You can **bind parameters** to an **SQL statement** by using named placeholders or question mark placeholders.
-Named placeholders are of the form `:name` and question mark placeholders are of the form `?`.
+You can do binding by using named placeholders (`:name`) or positional placeholders (`?`) in place of values and pass values as a separate argument.

-**Info:** *Parameter binding is only used in places where values need to be inserted into strings that contain plain **SQL**.
-In many places in higher abstraction layers, like **query builder**, you often specify an **array of values** which will be transformed into **SQL**.
-In these places parameter binding is done by Yii internally, so there is no need to specify params manually.*
+> Info: In many places in higher abstraction layers, like **query builder**, you often specify an **array of values** and Yii does parameter binding for you, so there is no need to specify parameters manually.

-## Bind value
+## Bind a single value

-`BindValue()` binds a value to a parameter.
-It's recommended to use this method to bind parameter values to ensure the security of your application.
+You can use `bindValue()` to bind a value to a parameter.

-For example, the following code binds the value `1` to the named placeholder `:id`.
+For example, the following code binds the value `42` to the named placeholder `:id`.

 ```php
 <?php